UnlockedLabs/intro-to-web-dev-curriculum/content/terminal/_index.md

 1. List contents of a directory
 1. Understand the difference between an `absolute` and `relative` path.
 1. Understand the difference between a graphical user interface and a command line interface
-1.

 ## Key Terminology
-Here is a list of key terms for this chapter broken down by the page the term first appears on.
+Here is a list of key terms for this chapter broken down by the page where the term first appears on.
 You should make note of these terms and their definitions.

 ### What is a terminal anyways?
 1. graphical user interface (GUI)